 Wendimagegn Belete, Born in 1986, Ethiopia.
 He lives and works in Ethiopia and Norway.
-Belete completed a Bachelor of Fine Arts, AAU Alle School of Fine Arts and Design, ET (2009- 2012).
-He then furthered his studies with an MA in Contemporary Art, Tromsø Academy of Contemporary Art and Creative Writing, Norway (2016 - 2017).
+Belete completed a Bachelor of Fine Arts, AAU Alle School of Fine Arts and Design, Addis Ababa and an MA in Contemporary Art, Tromsø Academy of Contemporary Art and Creative Writing, Norway.
 Belete’s works are greatly informed by Ethiopian narratives, identity, and history.
 The visuals in his paintings contain an encyclopaedic range of information taken from archival photos, texts, stories, video frames, and his own experiences/visual documentation.
 He’s also fascinated by the idea of the epigenetic inheritance, this idea of a memory that transfers over generations.
-His paintings also respond to the idea of collision of cultures in his personal experience.
-Belete has taken part in numerous solo exhibitions like upcoming ‘Moment 2.0’, Kkristin Hjellegjerde Gallery, Nevlunghavn, Norway (2020); Revenant, Fotografiens Hus, NO (2019); ‘Moment’, “አንዳፍታ”, ‘Andafta’, Kristin Hjellegjerde Gallery, London (2019); Frozen Memories, Østfold Kunstsenter, Fredrikstad/ NO (2018); “Are We There Yet?”, GALLERY SNERK, Tromsø Academy of contemporary Art, NO (2017); ‘UNVEIL’, Tromsø Academy of contemporary Art, NO (2016); and NOSTALGIA, LeLa contemporary Art Gallery, Addis Ababa, ET (2015).
+His paintings also respond to the idea of the collision of cultures in his personal experience.
+Belete Selected solo exhibitions includes upcoming ‘Moment 2.0’, Kristin Hjellegjerde Gallery, Nevlunghavn, Norway (2020); Revenant, Fotografiens Hus, NO (2019); ‘Moment’, “አንዳፍታ”, ‘Andafta’, Kristin Hjellegjerde Gallery, London (2019); Frozen Memories, Østfold Kunstsenter, Fredrikstad/ NO (2018); “Are We There Yet?”, GALLERY SNERK, Tromsø Academy of Contemporary Art, NO (2017); ‘UNVEIL’, Tromsø Academy of Contemporary Art, NO (2016); and NOSTALGIA, LeLa contemporary Art Gallery, Addis Ababa, ET (2015).
 Other selected group exhibitions are Oslo Kunstforening and Sparebankstiftelsen DNB exhibition, Norway (2019); YPN Digital Africa (Casablanca) 5th Biennale Internationale de Casablanca, MAR (2019); B#Side War festival, group exhibition in Venice/Treviso -IT (2019); Altering the past, FUSHION , at Youngs Oslo, NO (2019); Exhibition in Rådhusatelierene, No (2019); This man is your friend, RAM Gallery, NO (2019); Digital Africa Cameroonian photography and video art, Cameron (2019); Et maleri er et dikt uten ord, Akershus kunstsenter, NO (2019); LNM's 50th anniversary, kunstnerneshus, NO (2018); Høstutstillingen/autumnexhibition, kunstnerneshus, NO (2018); Young Invited, Gallery, LNM, NO (2018); The Process– Space, festival and exhibition, Russe, Bulgaria (2018); and Lofoten International Art Festival (LIAF), Mondo, Represent Mondo, NO (2017).
 Belete's work is in the private collection of Easton Capital/ John Friedman Collection (USA); Beth Rudy de Woody Collection (USA); Collection africanartfirst (Israel) and Oslo municipality's art collection (Norway).